Yankees vs. Royals Player Props Betting Odds

 Judge Stats

-- Aaron Judge has 96 hits with 15 doubles, 37 home runs and 86 walks.
+- Aaron Judge has collected 97 hits with 16 doubles, 37 home runs and 87 walks.
 He has driven in 75 runs with three stolen bases.

 Judge Recent Games